+a.
 Dumps the cylinder/head table.
-This table consists of up to 263 a. different cylinder head combinations on which data errors occurred, and gives the number of errors which occurred at each cylinder head combination.
-Only those cylinders with errors are dumped (cylinders 139 and 302 of the example are shown).
-Only the first 263 cylinder head combinations are recorded due to memory space limitations, however this is adequate for any cartridge/pack which meets specifications.
-The number of data errors which occur for the 264 and greater cylinder head pairs are accumulated and output as being the "OVERFLOW" amount.
+This table consists of up to 150 different cylinder/head combinations on which data errors occurred, and gives the number of errors which occurred at each cylinder/head combination.
+Only those cylinders with errors are dumped (cylinders 734, 761, and 768 of the example are shown).
+Only the first 150 cylinder/head combinations are recorded due to memory space limitations, however this is adequate for any cartridge/pack which meets specifications.
+The number of data errors which occur for the 151 and greater cylinder/head pairs are accumulated and output as being the "OVERFLOW" amount.
 The total number of both data errors and non-data errors (i.e., NO FLAG, ACCESS NOT READY), which have occurred since the diagnostic was last started by setting the P-register to 2000 (octal), are output as the "ALL ERRORS".
-Each line dumped shows all data errors made on a particular cylinder.
-Only those cylinders with errors are dumped.
+Each line dumped shows all data errors made on a particular cylinder

 - b.
 Dumps the head/sector table.
-This is a 30 by 8 matrix.
-Only lines which show errors are dumped. - c.
+This table consists of up to 150 different head/sector combinations on which data errors occurred, and gives the number of errors which occurred at each head/sector combination.
+Only those sectors with errors are dumped (head 0, sectors 24 and 26, and head 4, sector 0 in the example).
+Only the first 150 head/sector combinations are recorded.
+The number of errors which occur for the 151 and greater head/sector pairs are accumulated and output as the "OVERFLOW" amount. - c.
 Dumps the head/unit table.
 This is a 5 by 8 matrix.
 All data errors since the diagnostic was started are shown.
 Lines which show no errors are suppressed.
 Only those heads that had errors are shown.
 (The head number is followed by an E.) - d.
 Dumps a line showing fatal errors.
 These are shown by the unit which was running when the error occurred. - e.
 Dumps a line showing the number of long passes completed for each unit. - f.
-Dumps a 5 by 8 matrix showing the number of usable tracks for each head.
+Dumps a matrix showing the number of usable tracks for each head.
 Lines which show no use (head not selected) are suppressed.
 (The head number is followed by a C.) A track is not usable if it is flagged defective. - g.
-Dumps a line showing if each drive meets specification (no fatal errors, 406 good cylinders on 7905 and 815 good cylinders on 7920, cylinder zero good, and less than one data error in every one billion (10) bits transferred.
-(Unit 1 in the example failed because of the fatal error that occurred.) - h.
+Dumps a line showing if each drive meets specification (no fatal errors, 406 good cylinders on 7905/7906 and 815 good cylinders on 7920/7925, cylinder zero good, and less than one data error in every one billion (10) bits transferred.
+(Unit 0 in the example failed because of the fatal error that occurred.) - h.
 Dumps a list of all address errors (up to 151 errors).
 Shown is the starting cylinder address (OLD C\L), intended cylinder address (CYL), actual cylinder address (ACTUAL CYL), and actual head and unit.
 These errors result when a seek completes on a cylinder other than where it was suppose to.